 I recently had a problem where part of the solution was to do a series of pointer accesses that would walk around a chunk of memory in pseudo-random order.
 Sattolo's algorithm provides a solution to this because it produces a permutation of a list with exactly one cycle, which guarantees that we will reach every element of the list even though we're traversing it in random order.

-However, the explanations of why the algorithm worked that I could find online either used some kind of mathematical machinery (stirling numbers, assuming familiarity with cycle notation, etc.), or used logic that was hard for me to follow.
-I find that this is common for explanations of concepts that could, but don’t have to, use a lot of mathematical machinery.
-I don’t think there’s anything wrong with using existing mathematical methods per se – it’s a nice mental shortcut if you’re familiar with the concepts, but I think it’s unfortunate that it’s hard to find a relatively simple explanation that doesn’t require any background.
-When I was looking for a simple explanation, I also found a lot of people who were using Sattolo’s algorithm in places where it wasn’t appropriate and also people who didn’t know that Sattolo’s algorithm is what they were looking for, so here’s an attempt at an explanation of why the algorithm works that doesn’t assume an undergraduate combinatorics background.
+However, the explanations of why the algorithm worked that I could find online either used some kind of mathematical machinery (Stirling numbers, assuming familiarity with cycle notation, etc.), or used logic that was hard for me to follow.
+I find that this is common for explanations of concepts that could, but don't have to, use a lot of mathematical machinery.
+I don't think there's anything wrong with using existing mathematical methods per se -- it's a nice mental shortcut if you're familiar with the concepts.
+If you're taking a combinatorics class, it makes sense to cover Stirling numbers and then rattle off a series of results whose proofs are trivial if you're familiar with Stirling numbers, but for people who are only interested in a single result, I think it's unfortunate that it's hard to find a relatively simple explanation that doesn't require any background.
+When I was looking for a simple explanation, I also found a lot of people who were using Sattolo's algorithm in places where it wasn't appropriate and also people who didn't know that Sattolo's algorithm is what they were looking for, so here's an attempt at an explanation of why the algorithm works that doesn't assume an undergraduate combinatorics background.

 Before we look at Sattolo's algorithm, let's look at Fisher-Yates, which is an in-place algorithm that produces a random permutation of an array/vector, where every possible permutation occurs with uniform probability.

 We'll look at the code for Fisher-Yates and then how to prove that the algorithm produces the intended result.